NAB

 NAB NEWS RELEASES:

-WASHINGTON, D.C. – The National Association of Broadcasters (NAB) has announced the results of the 2024 NAB Radio and Television Board of Directors elections.
-The two-year terms of the elected board members will begin in June 2024.
+The National Association of Broadcasters (NAB) has announced the results of the 2024 NAB Executive Committee elections.

-Washington, D.C. – In response to the introduction of the Broadcast Varied Ownership Incentives for Community Expanded Service (VOICES) Act, the following statement can be attributed to NAB President and CEO Curtis LeGeyt:
+WASHINGTON, D.C. – In response to the House Energy and Commerce Subcommittee on Innovation, Data and Commerce's successful markup and passage of the AM Radio for Every Vehicle Act, the following statement can be attributed to NAB President and CEO Curtis LeGeyt:

 People in Arkansas rely on broadcasters for more than news and entertainment.